 TEMS manages and maintains Trenton Telephone Emergency Notification System.
 Each Trenton resident or utility-user may register one landline and one cell phone per service address.
 Upon the event of an emergency or a public awareness alert, a voice message will be sent to your telephone or answering machine.
 An accurate phone number listing is maintained only by the resident’s notification of a phone number change, such as an additional or discontinued number, or the resident moving to another area.
 To be added to our call list or to change your number please stop in Trenton City Hall at 14 W. Broadway St. between 8:30 a.m. to 7 p.m. on Monday or between 8:30 a.m. to 4 p.m. on Tuesday through Friday.

 For more information on becoming a part of TEMS or CERT activities please contact Chief Chris Joellenbeck at 224-9226, 25 W. Indiana St. Trenton, Illinois.

 This year millions of school children around the world will benefit from D.A.R.E.
 (Drug Abuse Resistance Education), the highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.

 D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful that it is now being implemented in 75 percent of our nation’s school districts and in more than 43 countries around the world.

-Locally, Trenton Police Officer Ryan Weh was certified as a D.A.R.E. instructor in 2014.
-Officer Weh provides DARE Lessons in the Wesclin School District for K-3rd grades and Keeping it Real for 5th grade.
+Locally, Trenton Police Sergeant Ryan Weh was certified as a D.A.R.E. instructor in 2014.
+Sergeant Weh provides DARE Lessons in the Wesclin School District for K-3rd grades and Keeping it Real for 5th grade.
 Lessons help students become good citizens, make the right choices and live a drug and violence free lifestyle.